jenkins-infra/status/content/issues/2023-03-07-maintenance-prodpublick8s-sp.md

 The following services will be restarted (e.g. unavailable during the restart phase):

-- ldap.jenkins.io (authentication on ci.jenkins.io and issues.jenkins.io is affected)
+- ldap.jenkins.io (⚠️ authentication on ci.jenkins.io, issues.jenkins.io and repo.jenkins-ci.org is affected)
 - reports.jenkins.io

 The following services will be migrated without downtime (but slower response time during the operation):